Nurturing Ourselves

 The Health gua focuses on all areas of health: mental, physical and emotional.

 You may activate both the Relationship and Health guas with the element of earth.
-Think crystals, clay vases or fresh blooms.
-If your primary bedroom falls in your Relationship gua, use an alternative to flowers.
+Think crystals (like this one), my favorite ginger jar or fresh blooms.
+If your primary bedroom falls in your Relationship gua, use one of the other alternatives instead of flowers.

 Place the objects with intention.
 What desired shift are you wishing to bring into your life?